eljanvier2/Flutter-France-Identite/README.md

 - A **verifyIdentity()** Function: *a function implementing the checkDocumentValidity() and checkCorrespondingInfos() functions to verify a user's identity.*

-- A **checkDocumentValidity()** Function: *a function returning whether a .pdf file picked inside the device's files is a valid identity certificate.*
+- A **checkDocumentValidity()** Function: *a function returning whether a .pdf file picked inside the device's files or shared by another app is a valid identity certificate.*

 - A **checkCorrespondingInfos()** Function: *a function returning whether the infos given by the user correspond to the infos inside the response's body returned by the checkDocumentValidity() function.*